SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Environment

 For this exercise, you will work on a SAP Analytics Cloud for Planning tenant.
-For information about how to provision SAP Analytics Cloud, please, refer to [this link](https://www.sap.com/products/technology-platform/cloud-analytics/trial.html).
+For information about how to provision a free trial account, please, refer to [this tutorial](https://developers.sap.com/tutorials/sac-intro-2-trial.html).

 ### Exercise Instructions